-An initial consultation is required in order to allow the trainer to meet the dog and discuss further with you in order to set up the best training plan options for the dog.
+An initial consultation is required in order to allow the trainer to meet the dog and discuss further with you in order to set up the best behavior modification plan options for the dog.
 The initial consultation last between 30minutes to 1 hour.
 I never want the dog too be too stressed during the consultation so we only do it for the amount of time the dog is comfortable.
 The cost for consultation is between $35 to $60 based on the duration of the consultation.
 A non-refundable fee of $15 is required after consultation is scheduled.
 This will count towards final consultation cost.

 Email firstname.lastname@example.org for more information or to set up a consultation today!